platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/go.md

 {{< vendor/name >}} [Continuous Profiler](./cont-prof.md) is powered by [Blackfire](../../../increase-observability/application-metrics/blackfire.md).
 It is available directly from the Console under the `Profiling` tab of your environments.

-The GO continuous profiling is currently made accross 6 dimensions:
+The GO continuous profiling is currently made across 6 dimensions:
 - **Allocations**: Number of objects allocated
 - **Allocated Memory**: Number of bytes allocated
 - **CPU**: Time spent running on the CPU